 “Our prospects are on a journey to becoming our customers.
 Purpose plays a big role in that.
 But it changes as the journey progresses,” says Salva.
 “When our prospects first encounter our brand, our purpose may be an important part of why they are attracted to us.
 When they are evaluating their options though, they may be more focused on the functional details of our offering.”

 So, for example, it probably makes sense to but your brand purpose front and center on your homepage—the first place potential customers are likely to encounter your brand.
 But it might make sense to take a softer approach as that potential customer continues through your website—for example, on your product pages.
+You can easily identify your customers' persona, behavior and purchasing habits by creating a customer journey map.

 “The purpose never goes away during any stage of the customer journey—it becomes a matter of whether it is taking the lead in our brand story or whether it is playing a supporting role,” says Salva.